ms1-learner/cpp-01-en/03_organization_and_testing/01_challenge/README.md

 }
 ```

 Compile and run this program.
 Fix the code that is causing this error.
-You should only be adding code to fix the code, not removing code.
+You should only be adding code to fix the problem, not removing code.